NBA Southeast Division Betting Odds 2022

 They ended in the playoffs, but a first-round exit followed after matching up with the Sixers.

 The Hornets ended the season in a 33-39 mark.
-They qualified to the play-in tournament but lost in the first game of it against the Pacers.
+They qualified for the play-in tournament but lost in the first game of it against the Pacers.

 The only team who didn’t have playoff hopes in the division was the Magic.
 Ironically, it was below ordinary basketball that we saw from Orlando as they were a lackluster team.